cryptopig/Vedant-BlueStamp-Portfolio/index.md

 | Vedant G. | Adrian C. Wilcox High School | Mechanical Engineering/Robotics | Incoming Senior

 <img src="VedantG.png" alt="Profile Picture" width="300" height="400">

+# Modifications:
+  The modifications were definitely took the most time, but it was very rewarding.
+I completely switched the drivetrain, OpenCV model, and rehauled the hardware and wiring to make the bot look much cleaner.

+###### Chassis and Drivetrain:
+  I started with a base tank chassis and assembled it from scratch, ensuring that I labelled all motors and motor wires (which made the programming process much easier later).
+I chose a tank chassis because in the real world, it would have real applications since the bot would need to cross rough terrain on roads.
+This chassis was also much sturdier, as it featured an aluminum frame.
+It also looked much cooler than the plastic chassis.
+This chassis actually inspired another student who was doing the ball-tracking robot to switch over to the tank tracks as well.

+##### OpenCV Pipeline Rework:
+  One of the main modifications of this part of my project was getting the model to detect pieces of trash instead of the bright red ball.
+This required a complete overhaul of the OpenCV model.
+Instead of applying a color mask and eroding an image, I used MobileSSD's model trained on a variety of different objects to recognize and detect plastic bottles and other pieces of trash.
+Even though MobileNetSSD isn’t perfect for close-range detection, it gave me a much better baseline for consistent results in varying lighting and angles.
+  Furthermore, I also modified the distance sensing.
+My goal with this overhaul was also to simplify my project as much as I could, so I found a way to remove the ultrasonic sensor by detecting distance based on focal length and an object's pixel distance from the camera.
+This meant that there was no need for a voltage divider circuit, and it removed lots of wiring clutter and power load on the batteries/Pi.
+  The model also drew dynamic bounding boxes around pieces of trash, which helped me later on with programming, as I could reference (x,y) coordinates on these bounding boxes to perform operations such as distance calculations and automatic claw control.

+##### Claw Subsystem
+  One of my favorite modifications to this project was adding on the claw to pick up the pieces of trash and move them around.
+I reiterated the design for the claw.
+Originally, it included three different servos.
+However, this would have been too much power draw and the connetions started to come loose.
+I simplified this to a design that only required two servos, and the claw could rotate on two differenta axes to pick up bottles and pieces of trash on many different orientations.
+  Writing the code for the claw was definitely difficult, as I had to fine-tune the servo values for the claw and ensure it worked every time.
+I did not have any encoders on the servos, which made it more difficult.
+I used pulse-width modulation (PWM) to avoid jitter and misaligntment.
+After several rounds of trial and error, I calibrated the servo's open, half-open, and closed positions based on durty cycle percentages.
+I also tuned the second servo, which acteda s a sort of wrist for the claw.
+I also introduced a contro llogic system that prevented redundant commands.
+For example, once the claw closed on a detected object, I locked the servo in place and restricted the program from sending repeated "close" signals, which would otherwise cause unecessary strain and power consumption.
+  Mechanically, mounting the claw presented its own challenges.
+I had to ensure that the servo housing was rigidly secured to the chassis, yet isolated enough to avoid absorbing vibrations from the motors.
+I also accounted for wire routing, giving the servo cable enough slack to move with the gripper arm without tugging on the connection point.

+##### Hardware and Cable Management
+  One of the most time-consuming and often overlooked parts of this project was the wire management and hardware design to organize the robot.
+In my intial build, the wiring was a tangled mess, which caused constant electrical issues and unintended shorts.
+Wires would also come loose very easily or snag on a wheel, which made debugging very tedious.
+To address this, I rewired the entire system when mounting it on the tank chassis, and custom cadded wire guides and platforms for every part.
+I also labelled the wires to make debugging much faster.
+Motor wires were directly soldered on, and I used wire wraps and tape to group together my wires so they wouldn't tangle.
+By the end of this overhaul, the robot looked cleaner and also was significantly easier to troubleshoot.
+I could eliminate random shorts and greatly reduced the risk of disconnects.

 # Milestone 3
 <iframe width="966" height="543" src="https://www.youtube.com/embed/zQjKnPrG0UA?list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_" title="Vedant G. Milestone 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   My third milestone was probably the most challenging up to this point; it was to finish the actual software for the bot and get it to track the ball on-screen with OpenCV and translate that into actual movement on the bot.
 However, I was motivated to finish since I was looking forward to working on my modifications, which are the bulk of my project.
 Since I had some previous experience with OpenCV and already had some boilerplate code from Milestone 2, it made the process a bit easier.
 However, I had to fine-tunbe tons of different variables and optimize many features to get the bot to track the ball real-time instead of slightly delayed.
 I also had some debugging to do for the motor wiring (since I did not label my motor wires); for the future moving of all the parts to the tank chassis, I will ensure that I label and organize my wires to expedite this process.

 #### Software/Tools Used:
 VSCode, Tiger VNCViewer, VSCode (SSH), RPi OS (Linux)